 When Will the Prosecution Agree to a VC 23109(c) Plea?

 Speak with a DUI lawyer before making any decisions about a plea bargain.
-An experienced attorney can advise you about all of your options and let you know the strength of your case and whether a plea deal is right for you.
+An experienced attorney can advise you about your options and let you know the strength of your case and whether a plea deal is right for you.

-Penalties for an Exhibition of Speed Conviction
+What Are Penalties for an Exhibition of Speed Conviction?

 Exhibition of Speed Infraction Penalties

-Exhibition of Speed Misdemeanor Penalties:
+Exhibition of Speed Misdemeanor Penalties

 Misdemeanor charges, on the other hand, are considered criminal offenses.
 Because of this, the penalties are much harsher.
 A misdemeanor charge for an exhibition of speed can lead to: